WU-RDS/MRDA2021/16-FAQ.md

 ### Why are some histograms displayed differently? {-}

 When plotting a histogram, there is an important parameter called `binwidth` which controls the range over which the number of observations are counted in each bin.
 If it is set to a too low value, each bin will only have very few observations and we get a large number of bins.
 If it is set to a value that is too high, we lump many observations together and get very few bins (in the extreme case only one).
-You may have to play around with different values to find the appropriate binwidth for your plot.
+You may have to play around with different values to find the appropriate `binwidth` for your plot.
+You can also try omitting the `binwidth` argument and R will try to find an appropriate one automatically.

 See [histogrambins.R](https://raw.githubusercontent.com/WU-RDS/MRDA2021/main/QAscripts/histogrambins.R) for some examples.